 Zemo allies himself with the Red Skull and the Sisters of Sin in a bid to once again destroy Captain America.
 It becomes apparent that the Red Skull is actually dying, and is unhappy about his sole heir being a woman.
 After kidnapping, torturing and tormenting Captain America's closest friends, Zemo and Mother Superior fought for the right of succession and in the ensuing battle Zemo appears to be slain by Mother Superior.
 Red Skull reveals he has been playing the two against each other, but prior to his death, he ultimately rejects his daughter.

 Baron Zemo's first crowning glory came when he assembled a group of Masters of Evil and led them on an assault on Avengers Mansion.
 The Masters of Evil severely beat both Hercules and Jarvis, as well as destroyed the mansion and several of Captain America's personal effects, including the last picture he had of his mother.
 Zemo sends the Absorbing Man and Titania to recruit the Mongoose, much as they had with Moonstone some time before, but the intervention of Spider-Man prevents this.
 Zemo's siege turns to the Avengers' favor after his most powerful lackey, Blackout, apparently dies, while his two most loyal allies, Yellowjacket and the Fixer, are captured.
-The siege climaxes in hand-to-hand combat between Captain America and Zemo, which ends when Cap reveals to Zemo that his father's death was his own fault, and Helmut Zemo falls from the roof of Avengers Mansion.
+The siege climaxes in hand-to-hand combat between Captain America and Zemo, which ends when Cap reveals to Zemo that his father's death was his own fault.
+Frustrated and filled with rage, Helmut charges towards Cap but misses and falls from the roof of Avengers Mansion.

 The Bloodstone Hunt